Andrew-S-Rosen/cbe504/main.typ

 The astute observer might question what thermodynamic property $E_ce("a") $ refers to in #ref(<eq:arrhenius>).
 For now, we will simply state that the Arrhenius equation is an empirical relationship and so $E_ce("a")$ is best thought of as simply a parameter describing the sensitivity of the rate, and thereby rate constant, to changes in temperature.
 #footnote[Speaking of empirical, the start date and temperature dependence of the Japanese cherry blossom blooming season is often modeled with the Arrhenius equation.
-This has been used to better understand the effects of climate change, as in P. Shi, et al., "Timing of Cherry Tree Blooming: Contrasting Effects of Rising Winter Low Temperatures and Early Spring Temperatures", _Agric.
+This has been used to better understand the effects of climate change, as in P. Shi, et al.,"Timing of Cherry Tree Blooming: Contrasting Effects of Rising Winter Low Temperatures and Early Spring Temperatures", _Agric.
 For.
 Meteorol._, 240, 78–89 (2017).
 For other unusual examples, refer to K.J.
-Laidler, "Unconventional Applications of the Arrhenius Law", _J.
+Laidler,"Unconventional Applications of the Arrhenius Law", _J.
 Chem.
 Educ._, 49, 343--344 (1972).]
 We will revisit the Arrhenius equation from a more rigorous, thermodynamic perspective when we cover transition state theory.

 === Modifications to the Arrhenius Equation